matrix-org/synapse/docs/turn-howto.md

     Ideally coturn should refuse to relay traffic which isn't SRTP; see
     <https://github.com/matrix-org/synapse/issues/2009>

-1. Ensure your firewall allows traffic into the TURN server on the ports you've configured it to listen on (remember to allow both TCP and UDP TURN traffic)
+3. Ensure your firewall allows traffic into the TURN server on the ports you've configured it to listen on (remember to allow both TCP and UDP TURN traffic, default port: 3478)

-1. If you've configured coturn to support TLS/DTLS, generate or import your private key and certificate.
+4. If you've configured coturn to support TLS/DTLS, generate or import your private key and certificate and set it in `turnsurver.conf`, for a LE certificate you need:

+        cert=/etc/letsencrypt/live/turn.example.org/cert.pem
+        cert=/etc/letsencrypt/live/turn.example.org/fullchain.pem

+    and the private key has to be symlinked:

+        ln -s /etc/letsencrypt/live/turn.example.org/privkey.pem /usr/local/etc/turn_server_pkey.pem

-1. Start the turn server:
+5. Start (and restart) the turn server:

-         bin/turnserver -o
+        turnserver -o

+    Or if you installed the systemd service:

+        systemctl start coturn.service

 ## synapse Setup